elisabacelar/LCD_20x4/README.md

 **Attention:** To use this library in System Workbench for STM32 you must enable the flag `-u _printf_float`.
 This link explains how to do it: https://www.openstm32.org/forumthread3351

 ## Introduction
-This API was developed as a work in the discipline of Embedded Systems Programming at UFMG - Prof. Ricardo de Oliveira Duarte - Department of Electronic EngineeringLibrary is developed and tested with Stm32F401RE (Nucleo 64 board).
+This API was developed as a work in the discipline of Embedded Systems Programming at UFMG - Prof. Ricardo de Oliveira Duarte - Department of Electronic Engineering
+The Library is developed and tested with Stm32F401RE (Nucleo 64 board).
 You can check the examples given.

 ## Example
 In main.c: